Animal Registration and Ownership

 Pensioner discounts are available to people holding a valid concession card.
 Health care cards are not eligible.

-Payment options for registering your pet are outlined on the registration form which is available below.
+Payment options for registering your pet are outlined on the registration form which is available to download on the link below.

 At what age does my pet have to registered?